probably-jaden/kickstarterBreakdownFinal/README.md

 Welcome to the **Kickstarter Analysis** project!
 This repository contains a Python package and a Streamlit web application for analyzing Kickstarter projects, understanding business variables, and predicting the probability of success for crowdfunding campaigns.

+Best way to get familiar with the repo is to play around on the streamlit app, which can be visited here: https://kickstarter.streamlit.app/

 ## Table of Contents
 - [Overview](#overview)
 - [Features](#features)